 When you create a new capacity rule from an existing rule, the Resource Capacity Wizard displays the Used Media screen instead of the Media Types screen.
-Figure 11 displays the capacity rule that was created earlier (on page 22) as the existing capacity rule.
+Figure 11 displays the capacity rule that was created earlier (on page 24) as the existing capacity rule.

 The capacity rule definition is copied from the existing rule.
 From the Used Media screen, you can add media types to your capacity rule, remove them, or change capacity values in the Max Capacity field just as if you were creating a media rule from scratch.
 The changes that you introduce have no impact on the original, copied-from capacity rule; at this screen, you are modifying only the new capacity rule that you are creating.
 Click Next to arrive at the Important Information screen, where you can invoke the Capacity Rule Editor.
 The Editor opens with the same media-type definitions that are provided in the existing capacity rule.
-(Refer to Figure 10 on page 34).
+(Refer to Figure 10 on page 36).

-sed media Types of media used in this Capacity Rule
+Types of media us ed in this Capacity Rule

-For each selected Media Type, specify the maximum number of interactions that correspo esources could handle given that they work with one media type at a time.
+dia Type, specify the maximum number e given that they work with one media I

 Media Description Max capacity

-✓ voice Media Voice 1
+voice Media Voice 1

-🗹 email Media EMail 5
+🖌 email Media EMail 5

 🗹 chat Media Chat 3

-🗋 voip Media Voice over IP
+ voip Media Voice over IP

-🗋 vmail Media Voice Mail
+vmail Media Voice Mail

 smail Media Scanned Mail

-🗋 video Media Video
+video Media Video

 cobrowsing Media Cobrowsing

-whiteboard Media Whiteboard
+1 Media Whiteboard

-Maria Alexandra Charles
+whiteboard Manda Anna Cardina Charles